melody-universe/personal-website/content/blog/episode-2/index.md

 ![Isabella](./isabella.png)

-Isabella is a 75 year-old rock gnome librarian; or at least, until recently.
-The owner of the library, a crotchety old man, just croaked and left instructions in his will to liquidate the entire library, leaving Isabella without a job.
+Isabella is a 75 year-old rock gnome librarian; or at least... she was... until recently.
+The owner of the library she worked at, a crotchety old man, finally croaked and left instructions in his will to liquidate the entire business, leaving Isabella without a job.
 Honestly, this is all for the best; Isabella has spent years of her life pouring over books about magic and though she's admittedly a bit nervous about it, is excited to begin her new career as an adventurer.